The Best Foot Doctor Plantar Fasciitis [Best Home Treatment]

 - There are pros and cons to every type of foot.

-- For example, being flat-footed you are more likely to get pain through the center of the planter fascia, where as having a high arch and also cause plantar fasciitis.
+- For example, being flat-footed, you are more likely to get pain through the center of the plantar fascia, whereas having a high arch and also cause plantar fasciitis.

 - So no foot type makes you immune.

 - The more weight you put on your foot, the more pressure it causes on your plantar fascia.

 - People who have put on some weight in the past.

 - People on the field, especially on hard surfaces, are more likely to get plantar fasciitis.